isxuowo/mcwiki/Home.md

 ![Logo](http://i.imgur.com/kNajiaw.png)
 Welcome to the Mechanization wiki!

+* Notice: the wiki is currently being updated to 1.13.
+Things may be mismatched or incomplete.
+For 1.12 information, see the [1.12 archive page](https://github.com/ImCoolYeah105/Mechanization/wiki/1.12-Archive).

 Mechanization is a large scale Minecraft function script that emulates popular technology mods like Thermal Expansion and Industrial Craft 2.

 Current Features: